 Field Trip: Blandford Building stone

-Dorset Geologists Association Group (DGAG) and Dorset Building Stones will host a Field Trip on the Saturday 29th November 2025.
+Dorset Geologists Association Group (DGAG) and Dorset Building Stones will host a Field Trip on the Saturday 15th November 2025 in Blandford Forum.

 Jonathan Stiby